Broken Group Islands, Pacific Rim National Park Reserve (JF Bergeron photo)

 Bella Coola, British Columbia

 Our Grizzly Bear Tours have been selected by the Canadian Tourism Commission as part of their "Signature Experiences Collection"!
-Our tours run September through October.
+Tours run between August & October.
 This is when the local rivers are teeming with salmon which draw the Grizzly Bears hoping to fatten up for the winter.
-At this time of year the Grizzlies are intent on fishing and are more tolerant of both other bears and people and are therefore much easier to observe.
+At this time of year the Grizzlies are intent on fishing & are more tolerant of both other bears & people & are therefore much easier to observe.

 Accompanied by an experienced guide, our non-motorized drift trips are the perfect way to see the bears and wildlife of the Bella Coola Valley.